TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-analytics-readablereplica.md

 # Readable replica

-The Read Scale-Out feature in Business Critical service tier of Azure SQL Managed Instance allows you to load-balance read-only workloads using the capacity of one of the read-only replicas instead of sharing the read-write replica.
+The Read Scale-Out feature in Business Critical service tier of Azure SQL Managed Instance allows you to load-balance read-only workloads using the capacity of one of the read-only replicas instead of sharing the capacity of primary replica.
 This way the read-only workload will be isolated from the main read-write workload and will not affect its performance.

 ## **Recommended Steps**